ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 A claim that a canonical token list implementation conforms to this specification SHOULD describe the testing procedure used to justify the claim.

 #### **[R3]**
-A claim that a BPI conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.
+A claim that a canonical token list conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.

 -------